-The protected memory encryption keys that are stored within an Intel SGX-enabled CPU are destroyed with every power event, including suspend and hibernation.
+The protected memory encryption keys that are stored within an Intel SGXenabled CPU are destroyed with every power event, including suspend and hibernation.

 Thus, when a power transition occurs, the enclave memory will be removed and all enclave data will not be accessible after that.
-As a result, when the system resumes, any subsequent ECALL will fail returning the error code SGX_ERROR_ENCLAVE_LOST.
+As a result, when the system resumes, any subsequent ECALL will fail returning the error code SGX ERROR_ENCLAVE_LOST.
 This specific error code indicates the enclave is lost due to a power transition.

 An Intel SGX application should have the capability to handle any power transition that might occur while the enclave is loaded in protected memory.
-To handle the power event and resume enclave execution with minimum impact, the application must be prepared to receive the error code $SGX_ERROR_ENCLAVE_LOST$ when an ECALL fails.
-When this happens, one and only one thread from the application must destroy the enclave, $sgx_destroy_enclave()$, and reload it again, $sgx_create_enclave()$.
-In addition, to resume execution from where it was when the enclave was destroyed, the application should periodically seal and save enclave state information on the platform and use this information to restore the enclave to its original state after the enclave is reloaded.
+To handle the power event and resume enclave execution with minimum impact, the application must be prepared to receive the error code SGX_ERROR_ENCLAVE_LOST when an ECALL fails.
+When this happens, one and only one thread from the application must destroy the enclave, sgx_destroy_enclave(), and reload it again, sgx_create_enclave().
+In addition, to resume execution from where it was when the enclave was destroyed, the application should periodically seal and save enclave to its original state after the enclave is reloaded.